 What is the AFTR course/exam duration and format?

 The AFTR course is a 6-hour course.
-The AFTR course must include a test which will consist of a minimum of 100 questions.
-The questions should be mostly multiple choice but can include true/false questions as well.
+The AFTR course must include a test which will consist of a minimum of 100 multiple choice questions.
 The test has a 3 hour time limit.

 What if I take the AFTR exam but do not pass?

 A participant may attempt an identical test two times, as long as no feedback is provided between attempts.
 If the participant is unsuccessful on both attempts, they may try again but only with a test that is substantially different from the first version.
 Remember, with Fast Forward Academy, you have unlimited exam attempts to earn a passing score.